tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-01-Ins_Welcome_Class.md

 Welcome students to the third day of APIs!
 Cover the following points:

-* The previous lessons focused on API calls and showcased the Plaid API to exemplify that students can leverage the power of external datasets and functionality.
+* The previous lessons focused on API calls and showcased the Plaid API to exemplify that students can leverage the power of external data sets and functionality.
 Today students will combine what they've learned so far on using APIs to pull in stock data and forecast single stock/portfolio returns using Monte Carlo simulations.

 * Mention to the class that today's focus is on using APIs to access stock data that can be manipulated to serve individual needs.
-Students should feel empowered as they are learning the ways in which they can use other curated datasets to analyze and generate insights on their own.
+Students should feel empowered as they are learning the ways in which they can use other curated data sets to analyze and generate insights on their own.

 * Students should be prepared to push their mindset from historically analyzing portfolio returns and their performances to charting the possible paths a portfolio may move in the future, thereby making educated predictions on where the portfolio could end up.